yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

 df.to_csv(BB_CSV, index=False)
 ```

-Adding a custom head to the resnet 34, and then per the usual, find the leanring rate, and train the head, gradually unfreeze the layers and train them with differential leanring rates:
+Adding a custom head to the resnet 34, and then per the usual, find the LR rate, and train the head, gradually unfreeze the layers and train them with differential learning rates:

 ```python
 head_reg4 = nn.Sequential(Flatten(), nn.Linear(25088,4))